 (a) disclose such information publicly; or

-(b) make any reference to such information, or any characteristic of the information, in a manner likely to reveal the information in any report or statement prepared for the purposes of this Act under the Financial Administration and Audit Act 1985,
+(b) make any reference to such information, or any characteristic of the information, in a manner likely to reveal the information in any report or statement prepared for the purposes of this Act under the Financial Management Act 2006,

 without the written consent of the person, or persons, who provided the information.

-(4) Section 58C of the Financial Administration and Audit Act 1985 is not affected by the operation of this section.
+(4) Sections 81 and 82 of the Financial Management Act 2006 are not affected by the operation of this section.

 Penalty: $25 000 or 2 years imprisonment, or both.

+[Section 29 amended by No. 77 of 2006 s.
+17.]

 30. Execution of documents

 (1) The Minister is to have a common seal.